zephinzer/go-proxy-gzip/README.md

 ## Configuration

+### Application Environment Variables
+Use the following variables to configure the application.

 | Environment Variable | Description | Example |
 | --- | --- | --- |
 | `ADDR` | Network interface to listen on | `"0.0.0.0"` |